naruhin/spring-boot-telegram-bot-demo/README.md

 5. Run your .jar file.
     >java -jar telegram-bot-demo-0.0.1-SNAPSHOT.jar

 Configurations!
-Your but is running!:sunglasses:
+Your bot is running!:sunglasses: